 This is what I found.

-My observation from personal experience, is that they feel anxious, overwhelmed and vulnerable about their long-term abilities to support themselves in the way they had hoped to ( i.e. have been used to) and with some there is also a certain sense of righteous entitlement.
+My observation from personal experience, is that young people feel anxious, overwhelmed and vulnerable about their long-term abilities to support themselves in the way they had hoped to (i.e. have been used to) and with some there is also a certain sense of righteous entitlement.
 They now exhibit all the usual symptoms of stress.
 I hear stories of web loafing, Laurent Brouat’s great phrase for sitting at the computer, doing nothing productive and busy-ness.
 This is my less great word for being busy when you’re really not being productive at all; erratic schedules (late mornings and even later nights) TV marathons, erratic eating and so on.

 So what is going on for Mum and Dad at this point, my beleaguered executives, as Junior heads home?
 Any one or all of a number of things.